JJ/hoborg/text/text.md

 "What now?"
 Said Frank.

-"In a couple of days you're travelling  to Albuquerque via airship and a few stops in the middle.
+"In a couple of days you're traveling  to Albuquerque via airship and a few stops in the middle.
 Don't worry, it's going to be safe and, for the time being, nobody seems to have missed a mechanical man anywhere, although the circus may have reported your other identity